The difference between antigen and antibody is mainly due to the following factors like functional role, specificity factor and foreignness.

 Antigens are the foreign substances that recognized by the particular antibodies.
 All the antigens cannot induce an immune response but those, which are capable, are known as immunogens.
 The antigen can be bacteria, virus, fungi, etc. other than that it can be dust, pollen grains.

 - Complete antigen

 - T- cell-independent antigen

-Immunogen: Any foreign substance that generates an immune response.
-“All immunogens can be an antigen, but all antigens cannot be immunogen”.
+Immunogen: It can define as the any foreign substance that generates an immune response.
+“All immunogens can be antigens, but all antigens cannot be immunogens”.

 Antigenecity: It is the property of an antigen that has the ability to bind with specific antibody or cell surface receptors.

 Immunogenecity: It is the property of an antigen to generate an immune response.

 Immunological reactivity: It can define as the specific reaction of antigen and antibody sensitised cells.

 Antigenic determinant: It is also called epitope.
 It is another property of an antigen that is specific to a specific antibody.
 It consists of a 4-5 amino acid or monosaccharide residues.
 An arrangement of an epitope can be sequential or linear.
 These are specific in nature, and specificity is due to:

 Foreignness: This is the principal property of an antigen which determines the antigenicity of a molecule, i.e. Higher is the degree of foreignness higher is its antigenicity.